- The contest is ONLY open to Canadian residents.

-- Board or card games with play times under 121 minutes will be accepted.
+- Board or card games with play times over 120 minutes will not be accepted.

 - Participants whose designs make it to the Finalist stage will be required to submit one playable prototype to the selection committee upon request (see below for further details).

-- Payment of $25 to FallCon Gaming Society via email@example.com.
+- Payment of $25 to FallCon Gaming Society via PayPal to firstname.lastname@example.org.